 - 1. Apply fundamental and disciplinary concepts and methods in ways appropriate to their principal areas of study. - 2.
-Demonstrate the skill sets acquired and employ the knowledge of current information in the domain. - 3.
+Demonstrate the skill sets acquired and employ the knowledge of current in formation in the domain. - 3.
 Apply technological tools and techniques specific to the professional field of study. - 4.
-Acquire real time exposure to the systematic execution of research components and methodology.
+Acquire real-time exposure to the systematic execution of research components and methodology.

-Course Code POS / PO1 PO2 PO3 PO PO5 PO6 PO7 PO8 PO9 PO10 PSO PS PS
+Course Code POS/ PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO PS PS

-COS 4 1 O2 О3
+COS 1 O2 О3

-M21SO0401 CO1 2 3 3 3 2 2
+M23SO401 CO1 2 3 3 3 2 2

 CO2 2 2 3 3 3 3 2 3 2

-CO3 2 2 3 3 3 3 3 3 3 3 3 3

-CO4 3 3 3 3 3 3 3 3 3 3 3 3 3
+CO3 2 2 3 3 3 3 3 3 3 3 3 3 CO4 3 3 3 3 3 3 3 3 3 3 3 3 3

 Each student individually select the topic of research preferably from any area of core domains of microbiology and work under the guidance of allocated faculty member.
-The project shall preferably be application oriented or industry need based that could be useful to the society.
-In case of industry need based project or R & D project the student may opt co-supervisor from the concerned industry / research institution as the case may be.
+The project shall preferably be application-oriented or industry need-based that could be useful to society.
+In case of industry need-based project or R & D project the student may opt co-supervisor from the concerned industry/research institution as the case may be.
 The student will have to make a preliminary survey of research done in broad area of his/her area of interest and decide on the topic in consultation with his/her supervisor(s).
 The project work floated should be completed within 6-months and project report has to be submitted within the stipulated date by the University/ within 6-months whichever is earlier.
 The student has to meet the concerned supervisor(s) frequently to seek guidance and also to produce the progress of the work being carried out.
-The student should also submit progress report during 5th week and 10th week of the beginning of the semester and final draft report with findings by 14th week.
+The student should also submit progress report during 5th week and 10th week of the beginning of the semester and final draft report with findings by14thweek.
 After the completion of the project the student shall submit project report in the form of dissertation on a specified date by the School.

-Course code Course Title HC/SC/ OE L T P C Hrs./ Wk.
-M21SOON01 SWAYAM/ MOOC -1 SC 0 0 0 2 0
+Course Code Course Title Course Type L T P C Hrs./ Wk.

+M21SOON01 MOOC/SWAYAM1 - 1 - 1 2 -

+M21SOON02 MOOC/SWAYAM2 - - - - 2 -